 - You may feel lost and confused, not knowing if you’re doing it right

-In business and life everything is about opportunity cost.
+In business and life, everything is about opportunity cost.
 It’s about time and money you’re either earning, spending, or wasting.

-By DIYing, you get to control the entire process and you’ll know your website inside and out, but you’re still not an expert in website design.
+By DIYing, you get to control the entire process, and you’ll know your website inside and out, but you’re still not an expert in website design.
 You have to expect that the website will be quirky, may be confusing to customers, and may feel “homemade.”
 Is that something you can afford?
 Another way of thinking about it is, can you afford to do it wrong?
-Is ROI so fluid that you can risk it not working like it should?
+Is ROI so fluid that you can risk it not working as it should?

 Hire a Professional Web Design Agency